-THT 319 History of Theatre II
+THT 319 History of Theatre II 3 Cr

 A continuance of the story of the theatre, from the English Restoration and through its objective imitation of nature at the end of the 19th century, to its return to subjective reality and ritual in modern times.
 In addition to the text, several plays representative of the major theatrical ages will be read for insights into the physical stage, the styles of acting and production, and theatrical convention influenced the dramatic literature of the period as well as the modern theatre.
+Fulfills writing intensive requirement.
 Spring semester; odd-numbered years.